speicherstadt-warehouses-canal-dusk

 Hamburg Speicherstadt and Elbphilharmonie tour

-116 reviews at 4.9 stars — a newer tour that’s quickly building a strong reputation.
+A newer tour that’s quickly building an exceptional reputation among visitors who prefer walking to cruising.
 The walking format lets you get inside the Speicherstadt in a way the harbour cruise can’t.

 Two hours on foot through the Speicherstadt warehouse district, HafenCity development zone, and the Elbphilharmonie plaza.
 The guide covers the commercial history, the UNESCO designation, and the engineering of building on tidal water.
 At $23, it’s the cheapest guided experience in this article and arguably the most informative — you learn more about Hamburg on foot than from a boat.
 Our review covers the walking route and what the guide adds beyond the information panels.